Sandra R. Leiblum, Ph.D. is

 "I am open and respectful of the diversity of human experience.
 Gay, lesbian, bisexual, transgendered and heterosexual couples and individuals are welcomed.

-"Additionally, I offer supervision and case consultation to mental health and medical professionals as well as workshops and talks on a variety of issues relevant to sexuality, women's health, and aging."
+"Additionally, I offer supervision and case consultation to mental health and medical professionals as well as workshops and talks on a variety of issues relevant to sexuality, women's health, and aging.
+You can find out information about my services for dating and hooking up with local girls by reading local singles near me, a dating app with actionable advice.

 phone/fax: (908) 685-1784